Cost of LivingUpdated March 2026

 LowNational avg: $400High

 What makes Murfreesboro's market for transportation costs distinct?
-Start with the labor market: a balanced labor pool where you'll find competitive quotes if you shop around.
+Start with the labor market: a balanced labor pool where you'll find competitive pricing if you compare options.
 Add in a housing market that mostly tracks national trends, with surprises in specific neighborhoods, and you begin to see why prices land where they do.
 The subtropical climate keeps construction crews working year-round, which helps with scheduling but doesn't reduce labor costs.

 What Matters Most